Patchogue, New York: Village government

 The Village of Patchogue is seated at Patchogue Village Hall and is governed by the Patchogue Board of Trustees.
-This legislative body is consists of a Mayor and six Village Trustees – one of whom is appointed as Deputy Mayor annually by the Mayor.
+This legislative body consists of a Mayor and six Village Trustees – one of whom is appointed as Deputy Mayor annually by the Mayor.
 All members of the Board of Trustees serve four-year terms, with village elections occurring every two years.

 As of July 2025, the Mayor of Patchogue is Paul V. Pontieri, the Deputy Mayor is Jack A. Krieger, and the Village Trustees are Lizbeth Carrillo, Thomas E. Ferb, Susan Henke Brinkman, Jack A. Krieger, and Kevin A. Weeks.

 Village Justice

 The Village of Patchogue operates a municipal court.
 Accordingly, it has an elected Village Justice, who serves a four-year term.

 As of July 2025, the Village Justice of Patchogue is the Hon.
 Kerri N. Lechtrecker.

 Public Safety

 The Patchogue Department of Public Safety is a Public security department to insure well-being of all Patchogue Residents, similar to a Police Department.

 Additionally, the village formerly operated its own police department.
 This municipal department – the Patchogue Police Department – dissolved in the 1940s, when the village opted to instead join the newly-formed Suffolk County Police Department.